Components

 Components Guidelines & Patterns

 For a component to be accepted into the Pipedream registry, it should follow these guidelines below.
-These guidelines help ensure components are high quality, are intutive for both Pipedream users and component developers to use and extend.
+These guidelines help ensure components are high quality, are intuitive for both Pipedream users and component developers to use and extend.

 Questions about best practices?